guytp/claude-test/docs/dotnet-sdk-installation.md

 - Edit your code in any text editor
 - Build and run your programs using simple commands
 - See your code changes in action immediately

+### What Tools Do You Need?

+To work through the CSharp Hello Learner exercises, you only need **three things**:

+1. **The .NET 8+ SDK** - which you will install using this guide.
+2. **A text editor** - any basic editor will work (Notepad on Windows, TextEdit on macOS, or nano/vim on Linux).
+You do not need a fancy IDE.
+3. **A terminal or command prompt** - the built-in terminal on your operating system is all you need.

+That's it!
+You do **not** need to install Visual Studio, Rider, or any other large development environment.
+Those tools are helpful for bigger projects, but for learning C# basics, a simple text editor and the command line are enough.

 Let's get started with the installation for your operating system.